neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Password-Api.md

  - If the password is not hidden and should be moved to a hidden folder, it will be moved to the base folder instead
  - If the password has tags and you want to remove all tags, you need to submit an array with one invalid tag id
  - If the folder uuid is invalid or does not exist, the base folder uuid will be used instead
+ - If the `revision` argument is present, the value must match the latest revision or the action will fail with an error.
+   This prevents the client from overwriting a more recent revision on the server with old data.
  - If the `edited` argument is "0" or missing, the timestamp from the last revision will be used
  - If the `edited` time is in the future, the current time will be used
  - If the `hash` has not changed, the `edited` field from the last revision will be used